Welcome to the Justice & Peace Studies Program!

 Creative and Collaborative Explorations

-The Program fosters creative and collaborative explorations of complex questions of practical morality and domestic and global politics.
-Innovative approaches to teaching and learning, including social action, community engagement, experiential pedagogy, and student-produced media are hallmarks of the Program.
-A senior thesis project is the capstone of the JUPS major, affording students the opportunity to pursue scholarly questions in depth among a community of fellow inquirers working for justice and peace.
+The Program fosters creative and collaborative explorations of complex questions of applied philosophy and domestic and global politics.
+Innovative approaches to teaching and learning, including social action, community engagement, experiential learning, and student-produced media are hallmarks of the Program.

 JUPS News